-Miscellaneous
+Miscellaneous:

-- 22) The Election Commission shall be the final authority to determine compliance or otherwise of these norms, and to impose penalties. - 23) Public funding to party candidates shall be contingent upon the party candidates being selected democratically by secret ballot by members of the party or an assembly of elected representatives of the party members in the constituency. - 24) Any expenditure to give inducements to voters, distribute gifts, bribe public officials involved in conduct of election, or hire any workers or gangs for any unlawful activity shall be unlawful.
-Penalties for such unlawful expenditure shall be disqualification of the

-- candidate for six years, a fine equivalent to ten times the expenditure incurred and imprisonment for three years. - 25) Every candidate shall make a declaration of his/her income and property at the time of nomination, along with income and properties of the members of his family.
-The proposed form of declaration is given in Annexure VI.
+- 1. The Election Commission shall be the final authority to determine compliance or otherwise of these norms, and to impose penalties. - 2.
+Public funding to party candidates shall be contingent upon the party candidates being selected democratically by secret ballot by members of the party or an assembly of elected representatives of the party members in the constituency. - 3.
+Any expenditure to give inducements to voters, distribute gifts, bribe public officials involved in conduct of election, or hire any workers or gangs for any unlawful activity shall be unlawful.
+Penalties for such unlawful expenditure shall be disqualification of the candidate for six years, a fine equivalent to ten times the expenditure incurred and imprisonment for three years. - 4.
+Every candidate shall make a declaration of his/her income and property at the time of nomination, along with income and properties of the members of his family.
 False or incomplete declaration shall be invite disqualification for six years and imprisonment for one year.
 Non-declaration will invite automatic disqualification.
 The Election Commission shall determine the compliance of this provision and make public these declarations.
 The EC shall be the final authority to decide on complaints of false declaration.